4-angles/contao-google-calendar-sync/README.md

 6. Click **Save and Continue**
 7. **Test users** (for External apps in testing): Add your Google account email
 8. Click **Save and Continue**
+9. When you finish testing publish app so renew token works automaticly.

 #### 1.4 Create OAuth 2.0 Credentials